partiusfabaa/cs2-LiteVIP/README.md

       "Healthshot": 1,		//syringe count at revival
       "JumpsCount": 2,		//number of additional jumps
-      "RainbowModel": true, 	//true - on, false - off "Items": ["weapon_molotov", "weapon_ak47"], //items given out at revival.
+      "RainbowModel": true, 	//true - on, false - off "Respawn": 2, 		//How many revivals per round are available to a player "Items": ["weapon_molotov", "weapon_ak47"], //items given out at revival.
 If you don't need anything, leave the field blank
       "DecoySettings": {
         "DecoyTeleport": true,	  //Is the teleportation grenade enabled? true - yes, false - no